opensearch-project/documentation-website/_im-plugin/data-streams.md

 To manage data streams from OpenSearch Dashboards, open **OpenSearch Dashboards**, choose **Index Management**, select **Indices** or **Policy managed indices**.

-You see a toggle switch for data streams that you can use to show or hide indices belonging to a data stream.
+You see a toggle switch for data streams that you can use to show or hide indexes belonging to a data stream.

 When you enable this switch, you see a data stream multi-select dropdown menu that you can use for filtering data streams.
 You also see a data stream column that shows you the name of the data stream the index is contained in.